Fanfare for the Common Man

 Fanfare for the Common Man is a musical work by the American composer Aaron Copland.
-It was written in 1942 for the Cincinnati Symphony Orchestra under conductor Eugene Goossens and was inspired in part by a speech made earlier that year by then American Vice President Henry A. Wallace, in which Wallace proclaimed the dawning of the "Century of the Common Man".
+It was written in 1942 for the Cincinnati Symphony Orchestra (which premiered it on March 12, 1943) under conductor Eugene Goossens and was inspired in part by a speech made earlier that year by then American Vice President, Henry A. Wallace, in which Wallace proclaimed the dawning of the "Century of the Common Man".

-Several alternative versions have been made and fragments of the work have appeared in many subsequent US and British cultural productions, such as in the musical scores of films.
+Several alternative versions have been made and fragments of the work have appeared in many subsequent U.S. and British cultural productions, such as in the musical scores of films.
+In June 2026, CBS News included the work in its list of the 250 essential American songs of the past 250 years.

 Instrumentation

 This fanfare is written for the following instruments: